avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 TODO

+Build the email engine, that will mail users after they register, riders when they receive a new donation, and allow admin to send batch emails

+Build out admin functions -- allow admin to manually create / edit / destroy users and associated tables, admin export of data, manually add donations for checks received

 multi-year riders-- integrating this to sign-up path, and adding link for rider to register for new ride from their prp page

 prp => mailing address crud for user ui